SergeWilfried/dunia-protocol-core/docs/protocol/references/README.md

 ## Utils

-The two main utility contracts are the LinearTokenTimelock, which is used for storing Fei Core Team and investor tokens, and the Timed contract which is used to add time windows to various protocol functionality \(including the timelock\)
+The two main utility contracts are the LinearTokenTimelock, which is used for storing Cowrie Core Team and investor tokens, and the Timed contract which is used to add time windows to various protocol functionality \(including the timelock\)

 {% page-ref page="lineartokentimelock.md" %}